-You'll definitely want to choose hot water when you need some serious germ killing, such as the sheets and pillowcases of a family member with the flu.
+You'll also want to choose hot water when you need some serious germ killing, such as on the bed sheets and pillowcase of a family member with the flu.

 Warm water minimizes color fading and wrinkling, and does a good job in getting really grimy clothes clean.

-Use cold water for dark or bright color clothes that may run or fade; and for delicate fabrics including washable silk, swimsuits, active wear, and lingerie.
+Use cold water for dark or bright color clothes that may run or fade; and for delicate fabrics like washable silk, swimsuits, active wear, and lingerie.

 For the rinse cycle, cold water is excellent for all types of of loads.
 So use it!